Moresheth-Gath: History

 It may also be the city Muchrashti, mentioned in the Amarna letters, and not coincidentally, as the town was located on an important route to Egypt and the south, explaining its fortification by Rehoboam.

-Its strategic location led to its capture by Sennacherib in his attack on Judah in 701 BC. and later both Saladin and Vespasian camped nearby on the eve of sacking Jerusalem.
+Its strategic location led to its capture by Sennacherib in his attack on Judah in 701 BC.
+Centuries later, both Vespasian and Saladin camped nearby on the eve of sacking Jerusalem.